 "Spunky protagonists get a realistic look at a historical female scientist in an accessible series opener" – Kirkus Reviews

-"An exciting middle grade novel about the US’s first woman rocket scientist; it emphasizes curiosity, teamwork, and creative thinking" – Forward Clarion Reviews
+"An exciting middle grade novel about the US’s first woman rocket scientist; it emphasizes curiosity, teamwork, and creative thinking" – Foreword Reviews

 "Readers who are familiar with the “Magic Treehouse” and “Canadian Flyer” series books will enjoy the time travel elements of this novel." – CM: Canadian Review of Materials